Yash-10/ARPS-Periodogram-Comparison/README.md

 ARPS stands for Autoregessive Planet Search.
 This work is an effort made as part of the ARPS project.

 **Motivation for this work**\
 Small transiting exoplanets are hard to detect via the transit method.
 The BLS periodogram has been the most popular choice for periodicity search.
-We want to inspect whether comparing periodograms using statistical approaches can allow us to optimize small transiting exoplanet search in future missions, e.g., [PLATO](https://platomission.com/), by selecting the most appropriate periodogram for a given case.
+We want to inspect whether comparing periodograms using statistical approaches can allow us to optimize small transiting exoplanet search in future missions, e.g., [PLATO](https://platomission.com/) and the [Roman Space Telescope Mission](https://roman.gsfc.nasa.gov/), by selecting the most appropriate periodogram for a given case.
 While several variants/alternatives to BLS have been proposed since the BLS paper in 2002, we restrict the comparison between BLS and TCF for simplicity.

 ## Installation